SPHTech-Platform/terraform-aws-eks/modules/essentials/README.md

 }
 ```

-## To use Karpenter instead of cluster autoscaler
+## To use Karpenter instead of cluster autoscaler [for managed_nodegroups only for now]

 Provider the following required Karpenter configs
 ```